IriLrnr/ProjetoFinalJB/report/report.md

 ![](../gifs/agglutination.gif)

 While the expectations for the location is for the population to continue homogenically distributed.

 The goal of this report is to analyse graphically what is causing the agglutination, using the position gifs and the graphic of the number of species per time.
+I will be adding to this report while I make tests and find errors.

 Analysis
 --------